GashinRS/kvasir-server-fork/Writerside/topics/Querying.md

 ```

 ## Additional features

-For more advanced querying, the demo already supports some of the features of the GraphQL to SPARQL library, such as filtering by value, aliases, the `__typename` field for introspection, fragments and some directives: `@optional`, `@single` (partially).
+For more advanced querying, the current prototype already supports some of the features of the GraphQL to SPARQL
+library, such as filtering by value, aliases, the `__typename` field for introspection, fragments and some
+directives: `@optional`, `@single` (partially).

 ### Namespace prefixes

 Up until now, the examples used complete aliases for the fields, declared in the `@context` instance.
+However, the
-However, the system also supports namespace prefixes.
-Typically, prefixes are separated from the field name by a colon, e.g. `ex:name` instead of `http://example.org/name`.
+system also supports namespace prefixes.
+Typically, prefixes are separated from the field name by a colon,
+e.g. `ex:name` instead of `http://example.org/name`.
 However, GraphQL does not support colons in field names.
+Therefore,
-Therefore, Kvasir uses the underscore character `_` as a substitute for the colon.
-For example, the previous example query can be rewritten as:
+Kvasir uses the underscore character `_` as a substitute for the colon.
+For example, the previous example query can be
+rewritten as:

 ```json
 {